Turopolje pig

-Though it is relatively small and not fast growing, the breed is known for its hardiness under free range conditions.
+Though it is relatively small, as pig breeds go, and not fast-maturing, the Turopolje is well-known for its hardiness under free range conditions.
+It is known for having a fat layer measuring up to 15 cm thick, enabling the breed to forage and thrive even during winter snowstorms.
+It is said that the Turopolje's meat is especially delicious due to the amount of acorns the pigs consume, which fall to the ground from the many Slavonian oaks.
 Once one of the most widespread swine in its native country, the change from extensive to intensive pig farming in the mid-20th century discouraged its use.